A variety of basic actions can be used to prevent and control infections.

 - Prevention and management of injuries from sharp instruments

 - Early detection of disease and isolation precautions such as patient placement, use of personal protective equipment

 A selection of resources for basic interventions are found in the table below.
 In addition, many countries have their own guidelines that are adapted to the local circumstances.

-Resources and campaign materials for educational interventions for health care workers are collected in RAISE AWARENESS: Healthcare
+Educational materials for health care workers are collected in RAISE AWARENESS: Education and training.

-For additional tools and guidance how to measure the effects of interventions, go to MEASURE.
+For tools and guidance how to measure the effects of interventions, go to MEASURE.